crazyscot/qcp/README.md

 This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) 2.0.0.

+**We also consider a change to be a breaking if a user might have to change something they do,** even if the API remains compatible.

 In its initial experimental phase, the major number will be kept at 0.
 Breaking changes will be noted in the [changelog] and will trigger a minor version bump.

+Since 0.3 the protocol has been designed to be forwards and backwards compatible.
+In other words any two versions should be able to interoperate, provided they both support the required features.

 The project will move to version 1.x when the protocol has stabilised.
-After 1.0, breaking changes will trigger a major version bump.

 ### Unsafe Rust

 Any uses of unsafe Rust will be kept to a bare minimum and carefully reviewed.

+Unsafe Rust is currently forbidden in the main qcp crate.

 Test code (protected by `#[cfg(test)]`) may be exempted from this policy.
 However we prefer that unsafe test code lives in the subcrate `qcp-unsafe-tests`.

-Therefore, unsafe Rust is currently forbidden in the main qcp crate.

 ## 💸 Supporting the project